 When is additional material required?

-When the meter has been correctly sized using the W-3 worksheet, the Water Available group will review the size of your existing meter and water service line from the water main to the meter.
+After the W-3 worksheet has been completed and submitted, the Water Available group will review the size of your existing meter and water service line from the water main to the meter.

-If the water service line is found to be undersized, a new service line will need to be installed by the Portland Water Bureau.
-In this case, you must first submit a scalable site plan that identifies the location of the new service line.
+If the water service line is found to be undersized, a new service line will need to be installed by the Portland Water Bureau at the property owner's or developer's expense.
+In this case, your building permit plans must include a scalable site plan that identifies the location of the new service line.
 The location of your new service line must meet the site plan requirements outlined below.
-Your site plan will need to show the separations between water services, hydrants, sewer lines, underground utilities, trees, power poles, and guy-wires.
+Your site plan will need to demonstrate minimum clearances from all existing and proposed above and below ground utilities and structures such as water services, hydrants, sewer lines, trees, power poles, guy-wires, etc.

 Separation and site plan requirements for water service installations